Kang-Ji-2048/Kang-Ji-2048/README.md

 - Themepark Modelling with Python

 ### Learning 🎓
-I'm currently learning (ethical) webscraping in python, in particular with BeautifulSoup4 And Selenium
+I am currently earning about (ethical) webscraping in my free time as well as trying to bake a souffle.\
+I am also trying to create a new generating function

 ### Skills and Qualifications

-Coding side
+Coding languages
-- Python (Machine learning, data wrangling, webscraping)
+- Python (Machine learning, Webscraping, OOP)
-- R (Modelling, data wrangling)
+- R (Modelling, data wrangling, pretty graphs :) )
 - SQL (Database design, implementation and queries)
+- HTML (Basic webpage design)

 Statistics Side
 - Multivariate linear regression